Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Background and Related Work

 \subsection{DPSGD and Robustness}

-The adversarial robustness of differentially private models has been studied in several prior works.
-Tursynbek et al.~\cite{tursynbek2021robustness} demonstrated that models trained with DPSGD are sometimes more vulnerable to input perturbations.
-Boenisch et al. \cite{boenisch2021gradient} further consolidate this claim with more experiments, and showed that improper choices of hyperparameters can lead to gradient masking.
-Zhang and Bu \cite{zhang2022differentially} find that the success of adversarially training robust models with DPSGD depends greatly on choices of hyperparameters, namely smaller clipping thresholds and learning rates, differing from those that produce the most accurate models.
-Furthermore, they found that pretraining models helps further mitigate the privacy-robustness-accuracy tradeoff.
+The adversarial robustness of differentially private models has been studied in several prior works. \citet{tursynbek2021robustness} demonstrated that models trained with DPSGD are sometimes more vulnerable to input perturbations. \citet{boenisch2021gradient} further consolidate this claim with more experiments, and showed that improper choices of hyperparameters can lead to gradient masking. \citet{zhang2022differentially} found that the success of adversarially training robust models with DPSGD depends greatly on choices of hyperparameters, namely smaller clipping thresholds and learning rates, differing from those that produce the most accurate models.
 These works reveal interesting adversarial robustness characteristics of DP models, however, they do not endeavor to \emph{improve} the robustness of DP models.

-DP-ADV~\cite{bu2022practical} proposes combining adversarial training with DPSGD.
+\citet{bu2022practical} propose combining adversarial training with DPSGD.
 They achieve this by replacing the original example with an adversarially crafted example, obtained with a FGSM or PGD attack.
 Their work is orthogonal to ours in that they focus on the robustness to adversarial attacks, whereas we focus on certified robustness.
-Additionally, they do not perform any data augmentation, which has been shown to be effective against adversarial attacks~\cite{rebuffi2021fixing}.
+Additionally, they do not perform any data augmentation, which has been shown to be effective against adversarial attacks~\citep{rebuffi2021fixing}.